 Our Response

 The student sponsorship programme strives to eliminate barriers to schooling for students with high academic potential who would otherwise not be able to afford quality education.
-Once accepted to our sponsorship programme, we prioritize enrolment, retention and completion of secondary school at well-reputed boarding schools, where the educational resources are far greater than those found at government day schools.
-Thereafter, we aim to see 85% of our sponsored students retained through secondary school and qualify for government bursaries to attend university.
+Once accepted to our sponsorship programme, we prioritise enrolment, retention and completion of secondary school at well-reputed boarding schools, where the educational resources are far greater than those found at government day schools.
+Thereafter, we aim to see 90% of our sponsored students retained through secondary school.
+The retention rate for 2024 graduating students is 56%.
+In 2025, we are sponsoring 64 students in secondary school and 10 in university.